 Q: Can an electricity company ruin someone's credit?

 A: No. Electricity services will not damage someone's credit.
 However, if you have a debt with an energy company, and that energy company passes the debt to a collections agency, now the debt is with a collections agency, this collections agency can ruin your credit.

 Q: How does prepaid electricity billing work?

-A: You will not receive a bill on the mail, all is digital.
-You will receive a text or email notification which states your daily energy usage, account balance, etc.
+A: You will not receive a bill in the mail, all is digital.
+You will receive a text or email notification that states your daily energy usage, account balance, etc.